-In addition, Mr. Putbrese served as an adjunct professor at the University of Richmond School of Law for almost eight years, where he taught first-year students.
-He has authored various publications, including serving as a contributing editor for the Tort Law Desk Reference: A Fifty-State Compendium.
-POLITICO, a national political journalism organization, has selected Mr. Putbrese to serve as one of its contributors.
-His observations on national and Virginia politics have appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.
+In addition, Cortland has served as an adjunct professor at the University of Richmond School of Law.
+He has also authored various publications, including serving as a contributor to the U.S. State Trademark and Unfair Competition Law publication and the Tort Law Desk Reference: A Fifty-State Compendium.
+His observations on politics have also appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.

-Recently, the Governor of Virginia appointed Mr. Putbrese to the Board of Corrections, which oversees the Virginia Department of Corrections.
+Recently, the Governor of Virginia appointed Cortland to the Board of Corrections, which oversees the Virginia Department of Corrections.
 In 2007, the Attorney General of Virginia selected him to serve as special counsel to represent the state in certain cases.
-The Virginia Department of Labor and Industry Commissioner has also appointed Mr. Putbrese and his firm as the state’s special counsel for the purpose of collecting monies owed to employees.
-In addition, Mr. Putbrese is a member of the Republican Party of Virginia’s executive committee and serves as the statewide party’s general counsel.
+The Virginia Department of Labor and Industry Commissioner has also appointed him as the state’s special counsel for the purpose of collecting monies owed to employees.

-Mr. Putbrese received his Juris Doctor from the Washington and Lee University School of Law, where he served as an editor for the Washington and Lee Race and Ethnic Ancestry Law Journal.
+Cortland received his J.D. from the Washington and Lee University School of Law.
 He also graduated with high distinction from the University of Virginia, where he received his undergraduate degree.
-Mr. Putbrese is admitted to practice in both Virginia and West Virginia.